Coaches & Athletes

-In the 16 years under her leadership, Brown has created a highly respected and very competitive women's golf program.
-Her accomplishments include 6 NJCAA National Championships, 55 All-Americans, and 3 individual national championship titles.
-Academically, Brown's teams have succeeded in the classroom as well as illustrated by winning the FCCAA (Florida Community College Activities Association) Female Academic Team of the Year 3 years in a row (2006-2007, 2007-2008, 2008-2009.
-In addition, her team finished 2nd nationally for academics against other female NJCAA teams in the 2008-2009, 5th nationally in the 2010-2011 season and 3rd nationally for the 2011-2012 season.
-She has had 9 of her players receive Academic All-American honors, with 6 of them receiving Distinguished All-American honors, and 3 of them receiving Superior Academic Honors as well.
+In the 18 years under her leadership, Brown has created a highly respected and very competitive women’s golf program.
+Her accomplishments include 8 NJCAA National Championships, 68 All-Americans, and 6 individual national championship titles.
+Academically, Brown’s teams have succeeded in the classroom as well as illustrated by winning the FCCAA (Florida Community College Activities Association) Female Academic Team of the Year 6 times (2006-2007, 2007-2008, 2008-2009, 2013-2014, and 2015-2016).
+In addition, her team finished 1st nationally for academics against other female NJCAA teams in the 2013-2014 and 2014-2015 seasons, 2nd nationally in 2008-2009, 3rd nationally in the 2011-2012 season and 5th nationally for the 2010-2011 season.
+She has had12 of her players receive Academic All-American honors, with 8 of them receiving Distinguished All-American honors, and 4 of them receiving Superior Academic Honors as well.
 Her success, both on the course and in the classroom, has attracted student-athletes from all over the world.